Education & Employability

 In large refugee settlements in Uganda, many children lack safe, engaging play facilities and the benefits that come with them.
 Multiple studies have shown how important play is for the development of children and their long-term outcomes, especially those living in poverty.
 Play has been shown to be beneficial for social skills, cognitive abilities and problem solving, as well as the development of motor skills, concentration, communication, imagination, and self-control.

-East African Playgrounds is a youth-led organisation dedicated to providing effective play-based learning programmes and safe, exciting play facilities to children living in Uganda, with the belief that all children everywhere deserve play.
-To date, East African Playgrounds has helped over 500,000 Ugandan children through play interventions, working alongside communities to empower them to benefit from the power of play.
+Play Action International, formerly East African Playgrounds, is a youth-led organisation dedicated to providing effective play-based learning programmes and safe, exciting play facilities to children living in Uganda, with the belief that all children everywhere deserve play.
+To date, Play Action International has helped over 500,000 Ugandan children through play interventions, working alongside communities to empower them to benefit from the power of play.

-As part of our Covid-19 response programme, QCT was able to offer support to East African Playgrounds and keep their operations moving over the summer.
+As part of our Covid-19 response programme, QCT was able to offer support to Play Action International and keep their operations moving over the summer.
 Read more from founder Carla Gill in the founder Q&A below.

 Tell us a bit about yourself.

 From a young age, my interest in working with children and the power of play was apparent.
 Whilst my peers had jobs in bars and restaurants, I was working at play schemes for children with disabilities and at after-school clubs.
 I was the first in my family to go to university, and there I studied Childhood, Education & Culture.
-I signed up to a project to volunteer in Uganda one summer which led to myself, and my now husband, founding East African Playgrounds in 2009.
+I signed up to a project to volunteer in Uganda one summer which led to myself, and my now husband, founding Play Action International, or East African Playgrounds as it was, in 2009.

 Why did you decide to work in this area?